dasch-swiss/sipi/README.md

 $ (mkdir -p ./build-mac && cd build-mac && cmake .. && make && ctest --verbose)
 ```

+# Sentry.io
+If you would like to use Sentry.io for error reporting, you can set the environment variable
+`SIPI_SENTRY_DSN` to the DSN of your Sentry project.
+If you do not set this variable, Sentry.io will not be used.

+Further variables can be set to configure the Sentry client:
+- `SIPI_SENTRY_ENVIRONMENT`: The environment in which the application is running.
+Defaults to `development`.
+- `SIPI_SENTRY_RELEASE`: The release version number of the application.

 # Releases

 Releases are published on Dockerhub: https://hub.docker.com/repository/docker/daschswiss/sipi